virtualagc/virtualagc/DrawingTree/README.txt

 	DRAWING present, QTY absent:	The quantities are listed in the cells.
 	DRAWING absent, QTY present:	The drawing-numbers are listed in the cells.

+It is also theoretically possible to have a case (though I haven't seen one yet) which is a hybrid, and some cells need to specify both the drawing number and the quantity.
+In that case, the cell is formatted as "DRAWING,QTY" (with no spaces around the comma).

 Wherever possible, the post-processing software takes drawing/assembly titles from the drawings.csv file.
 However, it is still advisable to have the TITLE column, in case the corresponding drawing happens to be missing from the collection